 I am a Humboldt Research Fellow in Germany, currently working in the lab of Professor Karl Gegenfurtner at The University of Giessen.
 My research includes projects

-I am a currently a graduate student in the Vision Science PhD program at the University of California,
+relating to the eye and head movements coordinated in virtual reality.
+Previously, I was a graduate student in the Vision Science PhD program at the University of California,

 Berkeley working in the lab of Professor Dennis Levi.
-My research includes projects relating to eye movements and perception.
-These projects include understanding
+My research there included projects relating to eye movements and perception.
+These projects included understanding

 how abnormal eye movements influence perceptual stability and attention in clinical populations (such as amblyopia), as well as eye tracking in virtual reality.

 Previously, I worked as a research assistant in Dr. Jeremy Wolfe's Visual Attention Lab at Brigham and Women’s Hospital and Harvard Medical School.
 During my

 time at the Visual Attention Lab I worked on projects investigating radiological search, and what search strategies radiologists use.
 I was also involved in projects

 related to Hybrid Search, which is the combination (or hybrid) of visual search and memory search.
 I completed my Bachelor’s degree at Brandeis University where I